Table of Contents

-Garlic is also a lactogenic food and is used by many to improve the taste of breastmilk.
-Studies have shown that babies breastfeed for longer periods when their mothers eat garlic.
+Garlic is also a lactogenic food used by many to improve the taste of breast milk.
+Studies have shown that babies breastfeed for extended periods when their mothers eat garlic.

-Turmeric has anti-inflammatory properties that help breastfeeding mothers prevent and treat mastitis and the symptoms associated with engorgement.
-In Asia, Turmeric is often given to mothers to boost their immune symptoms and to prevent colds - these benefits are transferred to the baby too.
+Turmeric has anti-inflammatory properties that help prevent and treat mastitis and the symptoms associated with engorgement.
+In Asia, mothers often take turmeric to boost their immune systems and prevent colds - these benefits are transferred to the baby too.

 Oatmeal is rich in beat-glucans, phytochemicals, and iron.
-If you struggle with low milk supply issues, oatmeal is an excellent choice.
+Oatmeal is an excellent choice if you struggle with low milk supply issues.